K1GOL/StreamFusion/README.md

 To build StreamFusion in the production environment, use `npm run release`.
 This will create an installer for you in the `dist` directory.

 Note: It is recommended to use `"asar": false` in the build options, as enabling archiving will break @ffplay-installer.

-### Do you happen to have a Spotify Premium subscription?

-Your help would be appreciated in testing Spotify integration.

 ## Other resources used